vubaka764/ljmu-2022-BLM/README.md

 ### Instructions
 Use the switch on rotary encoder to switch between adjusting min and max temperature.
 Rotate to increase and decrease the value.
+Button press toggles between adjusting temperature and humidity.

 ### Neccessary libraries: